By Mel Lee-Smith

 reviewers say that they're satisfied with the coverage and praise the

 Some of the less satisfactory reviews cited unexplained charges and increases in monthly premiums for the same level of coverage.
 Other reviewers claim ASPCA's response and approval times are slower in recent months than it has been in years prior.

-Is ASPCA Pet Insurance right for your dog?
+Is ASPCA Pet Health Insurance right for my dog?

-ASPCA may be a good fit for pet parents who are looking for flexible insurance plans for their dog or cat.
-Many pet parents like the fact that there are multiple plans, payout amounts, and coverage add-ons that they can tack on if their current policy isn't enough.
+ASPCA may be a good fit for pet parents who are looking for flexible and affordable pet insurance plans for their dog or cat.
+Many pet parents like the fact that there are multiple plans, payout amounts, and coverage add-ons they can tack on if their current policy isn't enough.